Hospitality and Tourism Management - Adventure Tourism

 - HTM field requirement (7 credits).

-- Career emphasis (minimum of 15 credits with at least six in HTM, with advisor approval).
+- Career emphasis (minimum of 15 credits, with advisor approval).

 Courses include the following: